 Compare to Similar Products

 Our Analysis and Test Results

 Zefal pumps have been around since the 1970s and are known for their reliability and secure mounting.
 Looking at the current HPX model compared to photos of the old HP model from the 70s, it appears that not much has changed.
-The HPX is a direct competitor to the Silca Impero and the Topeak Road Master Blaster.
+The HPX is a direct competitor to the Silca Impero.
 While the HPX does not look as polished as the Impero, it pumps well and has some nice features, such as a spring lockout on the handle.

 Ease of Use